 The authors recommend the course for junior and senior levels in high school, although I think it might be used earlier.
 The course should qualify for a full credit, but there is no lab component.
 The course includes plenty of math applications, but I didn’t spot any math that most freshmen shouldn’t be able to handle.
 Prior study of basic concepts across a range of scientific areas—earth and space science, chemistry, and physics—is really essential, whether in junior high or high school.
 Otherwise, students will likely be overwhelmed by the amount of unfamiliar scientific information and vocabulary.

-In Astronomy Through a Christian Worldview, solid science content reflecting the latest discoveries (as of 2015) provides students with an excellent education in astronomy.
+In The Crossroads of Science and Faith: Astronomy Through a Christian Worldview, solid science content reflecting the latest discoveries (as of 2022) provides students with an excellent education in astronomy.
 In addition, the authors’ passion for both astronomy and their Christian faith shine throughout this text.
 You can’t read it without picking up on their sense of awe in the presence of God’s handiwork.
 For those who agree with the text’s strong support of an old universe, using Astronomy Through a Christian Worldview will lay the groundwork in scientific thinking and Christian worldview that students can apply in college and beyond.
-Those skeptical of its approach to the age of the universe might want to encourage students to evaluate and challenge the text’s viewpoint.
+Those skeptical of its approach to the age of the universe might want to encourage students to evaluate and challenge the authors' viewpoint.